 How to compare BT, Sky and Virgin TV

-Our guide to the deals from Sky, Virgin Media and BT can help you choose quickly and get on with enjoying your service.
+Our guide to the deals from Sky, Virgin Media and BT can help you choose quickly, so you can get on with enjoying the service.

 There are three main differences between the UK's three big pay TV providers: